Without outing myself by sharing my screen time, I’ll be the first one to admit that I spend too much time on Instagram and TikTok.

 I myself am open to civil dialogue but the second my comment section turns to harassment, I delete and block.
 I am a very sensitive person and as much as I’d like to say that the online hate doesn’t get to me, it does.

-I have blocked hundreds of accounts for one reason or another and have no regret.
+I have blocked hundreds of accounts for one reason or another and I do so to protect my peace.
 I want my social media channels to be a safe and welcoming space for my audience.
 If someone is bringing negative energy into my space, they get the boot! 👋🏼

 Not Everything Needs To Be Shared